 - In The Simpsons episode "Two Dozen and One Greyhounds," Mr. Burns is going to skin a bunch of Santa's Little Helper's puppies except for one, who stands up on his hind legs.
 Lisa uses Bart's socks (which the puppies love to tear up) to get all the puppies to stand up on their hind legs, in order to save them from Mr. Burns.

-- In one episode of Spongebob Squarepants, Sandy insists on playing a game based on this concept called "find the hay in the needle stack".
+- In one episode of Spongebob Squarepants, Sandy insists on playing a game based on an entirely different and separate concept called "find the hay in the needle stack".
 You can guess what this involved.

 - In the Mr. Bean animated series, Teddy was stolen by a pair of thieves and tossed in a pile of identical teddy bears.
 Bean was able to tell which one was his by holding each one up to his ear to see which one "talked" to him.